 Alcoholic and caffeinated beverages are also commonly excluded from the diet when cleansing.

-The more ambitious amongst you may also choose to avoid common allergens (peanuts, tree nuts, cow’s milk, eggs, wheat, soy, fish, shellfish), as processing the products of common allergens also contributes to the liver’s detoxification responsibilities.
+Avoid common allergens (peanuts, tree nuts, cow’s milk, eggs, wheat, soy, fish, shellfish), as processing the products of common allergens also contributes to the liver’s detoxification responsibilities.

-Maintaining hydration should be part of your normal routine for all your systems but drinking water is a really important part of any cleansing protocol.
+Maintaining hydration should be part of your normal routine for all your systems, but drinking water is a really important part of any cleansing protocol.
 Urine is the vehicle by which the body excretes a portion of toxins removed from the blood.
 A useful, general guideline for water drinking is to drink two to three liters of water daily, spread over the day.
 Set a timer if you need to be reminded!

 Get the toxins out